tarekziade/nuax/README.rst

 Of course you can separate the Lua code into its own module and use **content_by_lua_file**.

-To build your app, all you have to do is match a method and a path to a function.
-The function will get a request and a response object and has to fill in the json content of the response object (or more things if needed).
+To build your app, all you have to do is define HTTP methods (like **app:get()**) and routes (like "/hello/:name") combos.

-Nuax is based on a simple routing module found at https://docs.apitools.com/blog/2014/04/24/a-small-router-for-openresty.html and a few more ideas taken from the Python world.
+When app.main() is called through Nginx's root location it will try to find a corresponding match.
+If any is found, a Request object is built using Nginx's request environment and a Response object is prepared.

+From there, all you have to do is fill **response.json** with whatever JSON data you want to send back to the user.

+Your Lua functions can access everything OpenResty has to offer of course and use whatever libraries you want.